Queen's College, Hong Kong: Publications

 In commemoration of the school's 125th anniversary, the Queen's College Old Boys' Association published a limited-edition history of the school entitled Queen's College: Its History 1862-1987 in 1987.
 Its author, Gwyneth Stokes, whose husband John was the Principal of Queen's College from 1965 to 1970, spent 2 years researching the 494-page book in local archives and in the UK.

 Scandals

-In 2006, it was reported that two Queen's College students robbed a Chinese Medicine Petitioner in his clinic in Shanghai Street, Jordan with cutters and towels soaked with chloroform.
+In 2006, it was reported that two Queen's College students robbed a Chinese Medicine Practitioner in his clinic in Shanghai Street, Jordan with cutters and towels soaked with chloroform.

 Mr. Chiu Sin Hang, an assistant principal on probation, was involved in several scandals: